This post may contain affiliate links. Please read our disclosure policy.

 I always get asked to link what Miso Paste I use, and here it is!

-Marinate for a full day to develop a better flavor.
-If you can’t do a minimum of 4 hours.
+Try to marinate your salmon for a full day because it will develop a better flavor.
+If you can’t do that long, make sure you do a minimum of 4 hours.

 Can I use a different fish?

 Yes absolutely!
-You can do any fish of your choice, such as my Miso Black Cod.
+You can swap the salmon for your fish of choice, I even have a Miso Black Cod recipe.

 What mirin do you use?